philipwfowler/simple-membrane-protein-analysis/1-count-lipids.md

 	./1-count-lipids-mdanalysis.py

-It should write the data to the screen (STDOUT)
+It should write the data to the screen (STDOUT).
+Now you can plot the data using your preferred graphing package (I'd recommend gnuplot).
+Does the protein appear to be embedded?

 ## 1.2 VMD